lloydgalley/docs/consumer-tutorials/staking-tutorial.md

 ---
-description: This tutorial will explain how to delegate/stake/unstake your ALL.
+Description: This tutorial will explain how to delegate/stake/unstake your ALL.
 ---

 # Staking tutorial

+Greetings traveller,

+I am ***"ALLTRA"***, your ***A***dvanced ***L***ogistics and ***L***ife-support ***T***echnology ***R***esource ***A***ssistant.

-Note: You can only stake ALL which is on Alltra network.
-Please make sure you have changed into Alltra network in Metamask while doing any transactions on staking UI.
+Note: You can only stake ALL Coin which is on Alltra Smartchain network.
+Please make sure you have changed into Alltra Smartchain network (ALL MAINNET) in Metamask while doing any transactions on staking UI.

+***YOU MUST BE APPROVED TO STAKE BY ALLTRA HEAD OFFICE!
+THIS INCLUDES HAVING PAID THE MINIMUM REQUIRED FEE OR PURCHASED A DELEGATION POSITION.***

+To find out how to be approved and/ or purchsae a delegation position contact ALLTA Head office [via email](team@alltra.world).

+***NOTE: ALL DELEGATION POSITIONS ARE PROCESSED BY ALLTRA HEAD OFFICE AND PRE STAKED FOR YOUR CONVIENANCE.***
+ANY ATTEMPTS TO PERFORM THIS WITHOUT THE CONSENT AND ACKWOLDEGEMENT FORM ALLTRA HEAD OFFICE WILL RESULTY IN YOUR DELEGATION POSITION BEING REMOVED FROM THE VALIDATOR.
+Read T's and C's for more information reagading delegation and the rights to do so on the ALLTRA SMartchain.

-How to Stake Alltra:
+How to Stake ALL Coin on the ALLTRA Smartchain:

 **Step 1:**

-Navigate to staking.alltra.global and login to your wallet through metamask.
-Make sure you are on Alltra network.
+Navigate to [The Staking](https://staking.alltra.global/) page and login to your wallet through metamask.
+Make sure you are on Alltra Smartchain network.
 If you are not please follow the instructions [**here**](https://docs.alltra.global/how-to-add-alltra-to-your-metamask).

 ![](../.gitbook/assets/0%20(4).png)